mahboobehjami-sh-a/LPR_Persian_Plates/README.md

 # LPR_Persian_Plates
 Identification and recognition of Persian license plates of cars from the image🚗🚓🚕🛺🛻

-I suggest you use Google Colab or connect Jupiter Notebook to GPU to run this project.
+I suggest you use Google Colab or connect Jupyter Notebook to GPU to run this project.
 ____________________________________________________________________________________________________________________________
 # Result😎
 ## step1 - Plate detection